Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

+It is worth mentioning that sections \ref{s.prelim} and \ref{s.pApairs} are quite heavy and are used to construct an abstract setting which is used to establish our results.
+The reader may find simpler to accept Proposition \ref{prop-dynamicspA} in a first read (and applying it to either Example \ref{example1} or \ref{example2}) and come back to those sections for specific definitions.
+For the specific results in hyperbolic 3-manifolds, what is needed from Proposition \ref{prop-dynamicspA} follows from \cite[\S 8]{BFFP-2}.

-We also introduce the notion of {\em super attracting} fixed points for actions on the universal circle in Subsection \ref{ss.superatracting}.
+We would like to mention another technical tool introduced here, which is the notion of {\em super attracting} fixed points for actions on the universal circle in Subsection \ref{ss.superatracting}.
 This notion was first introduced in the setting of lifts of homeomorphisms of closed surfaces in \cite{BFFP-4}.
 Here we generalize this notion to the case of $\R$-covered, uniform foliations with Gromov hyperbolic leaves.
 This notion plays a fundamental role in the definition of pseudo-Anosov pairs and the properties that can be proved from pseudo-Anosov pairs.
 We expect that it will also be useful in other contexts.

+We mention that while showing the Hausdorff property relies very strongly on our topological assumptions (the ones in Theorem \ref{teoB} and \ref{teoC}), it is natural to expect it can be obtained by other means in other contexts (see for instance \cite{FP5}).
+We also mention that the last step, that is step (iv) in the strategy above, has been recently extended to more generality \cite{FP6}.

 Finally we consider orientability issues: the results above use branching foliations, which assume taking an iterate of $f$ lifted to a finite cover of $M$.
 We then prove invariance of these branching foliations under deck transformations of the finite cover.
 To obtain this we strongly use the quasigeodesic behavior we prove in the cover.
 The result is that the branching foliations descend to $M$ and an iterate of $f$ satisfies all the orientability conditions.
 Then using additional results of Burago and Ivanov \cite{BI} we approximate the center stable and center unstable foliations by foliations $\cF$ and $\cG$ which intersect along a one dimensional oriented foliation, generating a flow.
 We show that this flow is expansive, generating a topological Anosov flow.
-By the result of Shannon \cite{Shannon} the flow is orbitally equivalent to an Anosov flow finishing the proof.
+By the result of Shannon \cite{Shannon} the flow is orbitally equivalent to an Anosov flow finishing the proof of Theorem \ref{teoA}.
+We note that additional arguments are needed to obtain the proof of Theorem \ref{teoB}.
+This can be achieved for instance using the equivalence of the different definitions of collapsed Anosov flows which is proved in \cite{BFP}.